-The Company has established the following "basic policies related to internal control system" to develop the framework for ensuring the proper business operation and the reliability of financial reporting.
-The Board of Directors makes a sustained effort to review the development and implementation of its internal control system to establish a framework for efficient, lawful and proper business operation.
+The Company establishes the following basic policies in order to develop the framework for ensuring the proper business operation and the reliability of financial reporting (collectively referred to as the "internal control system").
+The Board of Directors makes a sustained effort to review the development and implementation of the internal control system to establish a framework for efficient, lawful and proper business operation.

-- 1. Framework ensuring that execution of duties by Directors and employees complies with laws and regulations and the Articles of Incorporation - (1) To ensure that execution of duties by Directors and employees complies with laws and regulations and the Articles of Incorporation, and to respect corporate ethics and fulfill social responsibilities, the Company ensures that the Bic Camera Charter of Corporate Behavior ("Charter of Corporate Behavior") and Compliance Manual are fully understood by its Directors and employees. - (2) The Director and Director General of General Affairs Department shall be the officer in charge of compliance, and the Legal Affairs Department shall be the department in charge of compliance.
-The Legal Affairs Department produces a manual on compliance for distribution to Directors and employees, and conducts training, etc. to increase knowledge on compliance among Directors and employees and to foster a sense of respect. - (3) The Company develops a framework in which reports on the status of execution of duties by each Director and Director General are presented at meetings in accordance with the Board of Directors Regulations and the Director Generals Meeting Regulations. - (4) In order to adapt to changes in the business climate, the Company develops a framework in which duties are executed in accordance with the regulations as set forth in the Organization Regulations and Regulations on Segregation of Duties, which stipulate the corporate organization, office organization, chain of command, and segregation of duties, etc., and Administrative Authority Regulations which stipulate basic matters on the implementation of the decision-making system. - (5) The Company establishes a compliance help desk, a personal information consultation desk, and a product accident consultation desk to develop a framework to gather and utilize information obtained from within and outside the Company.
-The compliance help desk is operated in accordance with the Regulations on Protecting Whistleblower, and the Company shall develop a framework to allow Directors and employees to easily consult or report any compliance violations, etc. within the Company, and to ensure that persons who have consulted or reported are not treated disadvantageously. - (6) The Company shall develop a framework in which the effectiveness of internal audit is secured in order to enable the Internal Audit Office to perform highly specialized and ethical audits. - 2.
+- 1. Framework ensuring that execution of duties by Directors and employees complies with laws and regulations and the Articles of Incorporation - (1) To ensure that execution of duties by Directors and employees complies with laws and regulations and the Articles of Incorporation, and to respect corporate ethics and fulfill social responsibilities, the Company ensures that the Bic Camera Charter of Corporate Behavior ("Charter of Corporate Behavior"), the Basic Policies on Risk Management, and the Compliance Manual are fully understood by its Directors and employees. - (2) The Director and Director General of General Affairs Department shall be the officer in charge of compliance, and the Legal Affairs Department shall be the department in charge of compliance.
+The Legal Affairs Department produces a manual on compliance for distribution to Directors and employees, and conducts training, etc. to increase knowledge on compliance among Directors and employees and to foster a sense of respect. - (3) The Company develops a framework in which reports on the status of execution of duties by each Director and Director General are presented at meetings in accordance with the Board of Directors Regulations and the Director Generals Meeting Regulations. - (4) In order to adapt to changes in the business climate, the Company develops a framework in which duties are executed in accordance with the regulations as set forth in the Organization Regulations and Regulations on Segregation of Duties, which stipulate the corporate organization, office organization, chain of command, and segregation of duties, etc., and Administrative Authority Regulations which stipulate basic matters on the implementation of the decision-making system. - (5) The Company establishes a compliance help desk and a consultation desk for inquires on personal information and product accidents, in order to develop a framework for gathering and utilizing information obtained from within and outside the Company.
+The compliance help desk is operated in accordance with the Regulations on Protecting Whistleblower, and the Company shall develop and hasten familiarity of a framework to allow Directors and employees to easily consult or report any compliance violations, etc. within the Company, and to ensure that persons who have consulted or reported are not treated disadvantageously. - (6) The Company shall develop a framework in which the effectiveness of internal audit is secured in order to enable the Internal Audit Office to perform highly specialized and ethical audits. - 2.
 Framework for storing and managing information related to execution of duties by Directors The framework for storing and managing information related to execution of duties by Directors shall be as prescribed in the Board of Directors Regulations, Information Security Regulations, Confidential Information Management Regulations and Information Management Rules. - 3.
 Regulations and other framework for managing risks of loss